rassweiler/portfolio/content/posts/Farming/Recipes/rassbrau-honey-ale/index.md

 - Bring pot to a boil. `Make sure to constantly stir and prevent the sugars from burning to the pot`
 - Bring other 1 L of water to a boil.
 - Start 60 minute timer.
-- Remove the Nylon malt bag and use the boiled 1 L of water to rinse the bag into the pot. `DO NOT SQUEEZE BAG`, let it drip while boiling.
+- Remove the Nylon malt bag and use the boiled 1 L of water to rinse the bag into the pot.
+Let it drip into pot while boiling.
 - Stir in Malt Extract and Honey (continue to stir).
+- Clean out nylon bag in preperation for hops addition.
-- After 15 minutes add 1 oz of the Saaz Hops.
+- After 15 minutes add 1 oz of the Saaz Hops using the nylon bag.
-- After 45 minutes add 1 tsp of Irish Moss.
-- After 55 minutes add 0.25 oz of Saaz Hops.
+- After 45 minutes add 1 tsp of Irish Moss and 0.25 oz of Saaz Hops to nylon bag.
 - After 60 minute boil remove from heat.
-- Take OG reading
+- Remove nylon bag.
+- Remove sample and let cool for og reading.

 ### Fermentation

 `The wort needs to reach room temperature without introducing bacteria, before the yeast can be added`

 - Cool wort down to 18-21 Celsius using a chiller or ice bath.
-- Add chilled wort to sanitised fermenter through sanitised nylon bag.
+- Add chilled wort to sanitised fermenter.
 - Top up fermenter with distilled water to target volume.
 - Add yeast to fermenter. `Make sure to sanitise packet and scissors before hand`
 - Shake fermenter to oxiginate wort.